jewettaij/visfd/doc/doc_filter_mrc.md

 ### Example 1
 ```
+# Use NAD filtering to improve the contrast of the membranes in the image:
+nad_eed_3d -m 2 -k 7 -n 15 orig_tomogram.rec tomogram.rec

 # Detect membranes in an EM image using tensor voting
 # (target thickness ≈ 60.0 Angstroms)